DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "You must got it all wrong, Kai"

-"Doesn't matter, it is not an excuse to neglect our duty to watch over the graveyard"
+"Doesn't matter, it is not an excuse to neglect our duty to watch over the graveyard."

 "Eeh...!?" - Both Ashlan and Saki wanted to scream

 "Let's contact HQ.
-2PM watch is over, there is no abnormalities with the graveyard"
+2PM watch is over, there is no abnormalities with the graveyard."

 Kai looked over the graveyard and said so, not even being slightly bothered by his colleagues.